beemojs/beemo/docs/consumer.md

 }
 ```

-> Some build tools support `package.json` overrides like this, but it's preferred to use the Beemo
+> Some dev tools support `package.json` overrides like this, but it's preferred to use the Beemo
 > approach for interoperability.